-As an answer to competition from BMW and Mercedes-Benz, Jaguar replaced the XK140 in its lineup with the XK150.
-There were a few cosmetic changes in the new model, but the biggest changes were in performance and suspension.
-These sports cars were powerful for their time and as beautiful today as when they were made five decades ago.
+As an answer to competition from BMW and Mercedes-Benz, Jaguar replaced the XK140 in it's lineup with the XK150.
+There were several exterior changes to the new model, as well as upgrades in performance and suspension.

 The XK150 was Jaguar's third variant of the XK production cars, following the XK120 and XK140.
-It was produced in three body styles; the coupe, which was a hardtop that seated two to three people and referred to as the Fixed Head Coupe (FHC), a convertible that seated two to three people and referred to as the Drophead Coupe (DHC) and the Roadster, which was an open two seater (OTS).
-The back seats in the coupes were small and not very passenger friendly, which is why they were considered to be two to three-seaters.
-The Roadster had no back seat.
+It was produced in three body styles; fixed-head coupe (FHC), a convertible referred to as the drophead coupe (DHC), and the roadster, which was an open two seater.
+The coupes had small back seats, the Roadster had no back seat.

-There was no power steering; it was rack and pinion.
 Whereas the XK140 had drum brakes, the XK150 had disc brakes on all four wheels.
-Buyers could order the 150 with drum brakes if they preferred them.
+Buyers could order an XK150 with drum brakes if they preferred.
 They could also choose between wire wheels and solid wheels.